kptdev/kpt/site/book/05-developing-functions/03-developing-in-Go.md

-You can use the `kyaml` library to development functions in Go.
-It provides the following features:
+You can use the `kyaml` library to develop functions in Go.
+Doing so provides the following features:

 - **General-purpose language:** Compared to Domain Specific Languages (DSL), Go is a general-purpose programming language that provides:
   - Proper abstractions and language features
-  - A extensive ecosystem of tooling (e.g. IDE support)
+  - An extensive ecosystem of tooling (e.g. IDE support)
   - A comprehensive catalog of well-supported libraries
   - Robust community support and detailed documentation
 - **YAML-centric**: As opposed to other frameworks discussed in this chapter, the `kyaml` library exposes the YAML Abstract Syntax Tree (AST) to the user.
-  This enables you to control every aspect of the YAML file including manipulating comments, but comes at the cost of complexity compared to representing resources as idiomatic data structures.
+  This enables you to control every aspect of the YAML file including manipulating comments; however, it comes at the cost of complexity compared to representing resources as idiomatic data structures.

 ## Quickstart